nicoledag/sinatra_sleepystar/README.md

 Short Description

 This Sinatra application is designed for a user to track a Baby's sleep schedule.
+Recommended for baby's starting at age 4 months.

 Install Instructions